Mahi Mahi Tacos

 Frankly, I’m having a hard time focusing and I don’t care who knows.
 The killings, disrespect, blatant ignorance, the deaths of innocent Black people, I am just overwhelmed.
 I haven’t been cooking much because I have been sick though I will relay my experience as a Black woman with our decrepit healthcare system another day.
-I finally had enough of what it takes to make something that I loved last night, fish tacos.
+I finally had enough of what it takes to make something that I loved last night, Mahi Mahi Tacos.

 In keeping with the African Heritage Diet I always use organic ingredients and wild caught fish.
 I am reserving my energy, expression and time now even more than ever.
 Because I have spent almost 50 years speaking to White people about racism, I am the proverbial canary in the coal mine who lived to tell the tale.
 I am no ways tired, but I am on this platform to say – get up and do something in your workplace, school, church, synagogue, mosque, city, and town.
 Do something to help and heal or else we are all doomed.
+Adding some Vegan Ranch Style Beans to the meal would be a healthy, sustainable choice.
 Black Lives Matter!

 Mahi Mahi Tacos

 - 1 Avocado

 - 1/2 Roma Tomato

 - Fresh Lime Juice

 - Real Salt